 When you move into the realm of willful/repeat offender, you’re essentially getting a 10x multiplier.
 That’s great for video games, terrible for OSHA silica dust fines.
 Each one will now cost you a maximum of $126,749 that would be much better spent on getting in compliance and then buying a yacht or private plane.
 Just sayin’.

-As long as you’re here, check out our OSHA-compliant dust extractor shootout!
+As long as you’re here, check out our Best OSHA-compliant dust extractor article!

 The Bottom Line

 Whether you’re a two-man crew or a major construction company, the potential fines OSHA can levy against you for failing to comply with the silica dust regulations are steep.
 While there’s some inherent grace built-in for those that genuinely try, but don’t quite get it right, or show remorse by trying to remedy the situation as quickly as possible, don’t expect much with a “ask forgiveness later” kind of mentality.